 Michael C. Rechin is president and CEO of First Merchants Corporation, a $5.8 billion financial holding company headquartered in Muncie, Indiana, with banking operations in Central Indiana, Ohio and Illinois.
-Mike is a graduate of Miami University with a bachelor's degree in English and an MBA in finance.
-As an active leader in the central Indiana community, Mike is a director of the Indiana State Chamber of Commerce, a director of Lynx Capital Corporation, a director of Carmel Chamber of Commerce, a director of The Center for the Performing Arts, and a director of the Sheehan Family Foundation.
-Mike and his wife Debbie have three children and reside in Carmel.
+Rechin is a graduate of Miami University with a bachelor's degree in English and an MBA in finance.
+As an active leader in the central Indiana community, he is a director of the Indiana State Chamber of Commerce, a director of Lynx Capital Corporation, a director of OneZone Chamber, a director of The Center for the Performing Arts, and a director of the Sheehan Family Foundation.
+He and his wife Debbie have three children and reside in Carmel.

 Program Officer of the Community Development Division (retired), Lilly Endowment